misiekhardcore/merng_stack_socialapp/README.md

 ## GraphQL

-  - getPost query to fetch all posts
+  - getPosts query to fetch all posts
+  - getPost query to get one post
+  - createPost mutation to create new post
+  - deletePost mutation to delete post (auth check)